Ecstasy and shrooms

 Hippie flipping, sometimes called “flower flipping,” describes the simultaneous or overlapping use of both MDMA and psilocybin mushrooms.
 There is avid discussion around the ideal dose combination and timing; based on experiences shared on Reddit, the Shroomery, and other forums, most people prefer starting with mushrooms and adding MDMA after the initial peak—about one to two hours into the psilocybin experience.
 Many people experience an unpleasant comedown with MDMA after a few hours, and if you’re still tripping on mushrooms during that comedown, it can be a challenging experience.

-“Flipping” is a broad term used to describe a number of different MDMA drug combinations.
+“Flipping” is a broad term used to describe several different MDMA drug combinations.
 In addition to hippie flipping, you’ll find candy flipping (MDMA and LSD), kitty flipping (MDMA and ketamine), nexus flipping (MDMA and 2CB), and many more, as one might expect from the creativity and curiosity of the psychonaut community.

 🍄 👁 🌈 ✨